-Industrial wastewater treatment systemsSingle-stage ammonium removal treatment - DEMON® Deammonification System
+Industrial wastewater treatment systemsSingle-stage ammonium removal treatment - The Deammonification System

-Single-stage ammonium treatment DEMON® (an acronym for deammonification) is highly efficient and cost effective nitrogen treatment technique for wastewater containing high-strength ammonium.
+Single-stage ammonium treatment is highly efficient and cost effective nitrogen treatment technique for wastewater containing high-strength ammonium.
 This method uses the anaerobic ammonium oxidation (AMX) bacteria.
 This treatment is suitable for nitrogen treatment of wastewater containing ammonium nitrogen of 200 mg-N/L or more, and has been commonly introduced for nitrogen treatment of dewatering centrate from anaerobic digestion especially in Europe and the North America.
-DEMON® is currently the most popular nitrogen treatment process utilizing (AMX) bacteria.
+The Deammonification System is currently the most popular nitrogen treatment process utilizing AMX bacteria.

 - Reduction of the nitrogen treatment cost